Geetanjali (1993 film): Plot

-Geetanjali is the story of two twin sisters Geeta and Anjali (Rekha in the double role).
+Geetanjali is the story of two twin sisters Geeta and Anjali.
 Geeta is a music teacher and Anjali is a world-renowned famous dancer.
-Sagar (Jeetendra) is a college professor who has come to his sister's place to spend his holiday.
+Sagar is a college professor who has come to his sister's place to spend his holiday.
 There he meets Geeta, they fall in love and get married.
 In the course of time, they have a child.
 Geeta is of a very suspicious nature.
 Whenever Sagar comes late, she suspects that he must be having an affair with his female students.
 One of the students, Kaveri, flirts with Sagar, so that he will pass her in the exams.
 She tries to take advantage of Sagar, but when she is turned down, Kaveri reports to the principal that Sagar tried to rape her.
 Sagar is suspended till further inquiry and Geeta, who had always suspected Sagar, leaves the house and goes to stay with her sister.
 Anjali knew Sagar well and did not believe Geeta.
 Anjali goes to Sagar's house as Geeta to find out the truth.
 Will Sagar's innocence be proved?